TakluBalm/Compiler/README.md

 		};
 		```
 	* *parser.c* : Contains code for implementing a parser\
-		A parser is initialised by passing a lexer which it then uses to obtain tokens.
-It organises these tokens to create a parse tree.
+		A parser is initialised by passing a lexer which it uses to obtain tokens.
+It organises these tokens to create a Syntax/Parse Tree.
 A node of the tree has the following structure.
 		```C
 		struct AST_node{
 			enum types{